betheden/hebrew-grammar/content/adjective.rst

 Other Uses
 ~~~~~~~~~~

-Compares two or more items
+compares two or more items
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Biblical Hebrew, adjectives are often used with either the